-Arguments and return values: One of my favorite sentences from the text is on page 116: "Modern compilers keep these in registers whenever possible, but sometimes space in memory is needed."
+- Arguments and return values: One of my favorite sentences from the text is on page 116: "Modern compilers keep these in registers whenever possible, but sometimes space in memory is needed."
 Now, if we could get more operating systems to use the same regimen for system calls!
-(Linux, to its credit, does do so; the BSDs, as illustrated above, don't.)

-Temporaries: (obviously) use registers whenever possible.
+(Linux, to its credit, does do so; the FreeBSD, as illustrated above, can be flexible about the matter.) - ► Temporaries: (obviously) use registers whenever possible.